learn-co-curriculum/dsc-effect-sizes/README.md

 male_sample = male_height.rvs(1000)
 ```

-The resulting samples are numPy arrays, so we can now easily calculate mean and sd of random samples.
+The resulting samples are numPy arrays, so we can now easily calculate the mean and sd of random samples.

 ```python